Top Ten Tips for Sourcing Jobs

 mechanics and public utility services.
 Industries typically harder hit by an economic downturn are hospitality, tourism and food services.

-Second chance hiring is the act of hiring individuals who were formerly incarcerated, in recovery or have previously experienced hardships that have kept them out of the working sector for a certain amount of time.
-When researching positions to post, seek out companies that express a commitment to second chance hiring processes.
+Second chance / fair chance hiring is the act of hiring individuals who were formerly incarcerated, in recovery or have previously experienced hardships that have kept them out of the working sector for a certain amount of time.
+When researching positions to post, seek out companies that express a commitment to second / fair chance hiring processes.

 When searching for jobs, consider what language is used in the description.
 For instance, jobs that are sometimes more accessible use language like “degree preferred” or “equivalent experience” is listed instead of requiring a degree.
 Some members and alumni do have degrees and others do not but have a combination of skills and experiences that could qualify as equivalent experience.